 Lastly, try segmenting your users and developing content unique to each segment.
 If your site can appeal to a range of people, tweaking your material to suit each type of user can yield significant rewards.
 In order to do this properly, first develop specific sections for each niche.
 Then, organize the sections logically in a manner that will encourage people to select the specialized sections.
 Finally, track your results through analytics, seeing for yourself where people clicked, how long they stayed on each page, and the order in which they viewed each section.
 This gives you excellent information on what your users are looking for as well as which strategies are working for you.

 Attaining user-retention on your site is no easy feat.
 The competition is fierce, the web is crowded, and your users are constantly demanding more to prove you’re worth their time.
-However, by creating content that encourages conversation and online community, keeping your site mobile-friendly, and making a personal, social experience, you have increased likelihood of keeping your users happy and loyal — ensuring the dreaded bounces remain a thing of the past.
+However, by creating content that encourages conversation and online community, keeping your site mobile-friendly, and making a personal, social experience, you have increased the likelihood of keeping your users happy and loyal — ensuring the dreaded bounces remain a thing of the past.